Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Existence of equilibria in the general framework

 \subsection{Undirected networks with two objects}

-We give a polynomial-time algorithm for computing an equilibrium in any undirected network with two objects.
-Our algorithm uses the fictional player technique introduced in Section \ref{sec:ultrametric}.
-It starts by introducing fictional players serving both the objects in the network at zero cost from each node.
-In each subsequent step, we move the fictional players progressively ``further'' away, ensuring that each instant, we have an equilibrium.
-Finally, when the fictional players are at least preferred cost from all the nodes, they can be removed yielding an equilibrium for the original network.
+In the case of an undirected network with two objects we provide a polynomial-time algorithm to compute an equilibrium.
+We use the fictional player technique that was introduced in Section~\ref{sec:ultrametric}.
+In the beginning a set of fictional players are introduced to serve the two objects in the network at zero cost from each node.
+In each subsequent step, the fictional players are progressively moved ``further'' away, in a way that at each instance the equilibrium is ensured.
+The whole set of fictional players are completely removed when they are at the least preferred cost from all the nodes, yielding finally to an equilibrium for the original network.

 Suppose we are given a undirected network with access cost function $\costNoArgs$.
 Also let $\DstList$ be the set $\{ 0, \ell_1, \ell_2, \ldots, \ell_r \}$ of all access costs between nodes in the system in increasing order; that is, $\ell_1 = \min_{i,j} \cost{i}{j}$ and $\ell_r = \max_{i,j} \cost{i}{j}$ and $\ell_i < \ell_{i+1}$ for all $1 \le i < r$.